markwest1972/johnny_five_intro/exercises/02_simple_led_blink.md

 The Node.js installation from exercise one includes the npm package manager.
 This can be used to download and install node modules both globally (for all Node.js processes on your PC) or locally (for specific Node.js applications).

 To install Johnny-Five:
  1. Create a directory for all your Johnny-Five examples.
-We'll call this your *johnny-five-intro root directory* from now on.
+We'll call this your *johnny_five_intro root directory* from now on.
  2. Create a package called "package.json" in the above directory.
  3. Populate the "package.json" file as follows: